 Dave Berry

-Dave Berry is editor of the Tyler Morning Telegraph, Tyler, Texas.
+Dave Berry retired at the end of 2014 as editor of the Tyler Morning Telegraph, Tyler, Texas.
 He served nearly 16 years as managing editor of the Tyler Paper before being promoted to editor in February 2010.
-He has been a journalist for more than 40 years.
+All together, he worked as a journalist for more than 44 years.

 A native Kansan, he grew up on a wheat farm and received a journalism degree in 1970 from Kansas State University.
 His first job at the Manhattan Mercury in Manhattan, Kansas, was cut short when he was drafted into the Army.
 He served in Vietnam as a combat correspondent for the U.S. Army Information Office in Long Binh, where he wrote and shot photos for military papers, including the Stars and Stripes.